blaze525/sanly_yorelge_last/src/data/roadmaps/ai-data-scientist/ai-data-scientist.md

 jsonUrl: '/jsons/roadmaps/ai-data-scientist.json'
 pdfUrl: '/pdfs/roadmaps/ai-data-scientist.pdf'
 order: 6
-briefTitle: 'Emeli Aň we Maglumatlar bilen işlemek'
+briefTitle: 'Emeli Aň we Maglumatlar'
 briefDescription: '2024-nji ýylda Emeli Aň we Maglumatlar bilen işlemekde hünärmen bolmak üçin ädimme-ädim gollanma'
 title: 'Emeli Aň we Maglumatlar bilen işlemek'
 description: 'Step by step guide to becoming an AI and Data Scientist in 2024'